Governance

 Read the bylaws.

-Articles I through XV: purpose, member tiers, officers, decision rules, cause for removal, conflict of interest, the data trust, intellectual property, dissolution, amendments, records retention, code of ethics, continuity and receivership, removal due process, and the audit committee.
+Articles I through XIX: purpose + definitions + principal office, member tiers, officers, decision rules, advisory consent procedure, cause for removal, conflict of interest, the data trust, intellectual property, dissolution, amendments, records retention, code of ethics, continuity and receivership, removal due process, the audit committee, meetings, indemnification + insurance, the Founding Board Member class, and the savings clause.